 The Height and Rise columns below show values in feet and inches.
-By using the Settings button at the bottom of the page, it is possible to change the values to metres.
+By using the Settings button (via the Page Links button on small screens) at the bottom of the page, it is possible to change the values to metres.
 NB - These are a conversion of Bradshaw’s values to metres - not values on the Ordnance Survey Newlyn datum.
 Similarly, it is possible to change the OS National Grid values to WGS84 (GPS) values.

 |OS NG Ref||Miles||Kms|

 |Hardimans Lock||157′ 1″||7′ 10″||SU372405 ?||3.8 ?||6.0 ?|